-The specialists at Ackerman Cancer Center work with you to develop a customized treatment plan for your gastrointestinal cancer, and you will work closely with an oncology wellness specialist to manage the nutritional challenges of this diagnosis.
+Committed to ensuring you receive the best possible care for your gastrointestinal cancer, the specialists at Ackerman Cancer Center work with you to develop a customized treatment plan for your gastrointestinal cancer.
+You will work closely with an oncology wellness specialist to manage the nutritional challenges of this diagnosis.

 To find out more about treating your gastrointestinal cancer, call us at 904-880-5522.

 Visit our wellness calendar to find out about upcoming support programs at Ackerman Cancer Center.